-Most writers tend to focus on visual details, which can be very important, but the way something smells, sounds, tastes or feels can also improve on the experience.
+Most writers tend to focus on visual details, which can be very important, but the way something smells, sounds, tastes, or feels can also improve the experience.
 Food is an item that lends itself to all five senses.
 Try to give details that involve more than one sense.
 Crowded places can often be described more effectively using sound and touch.
-Smell can be a very useful way of demonstrating a radical change in environment, especially for the worse.
+Smell can be a very useful way of demonstrating a radical change in the environment, especially for the worse.
 Danger and despair almost always have a strong odor.

 What does the story require?